TomSimula/TP1_P2/README.md

     Run the main with -GUI in your program arguments
     And set up the path in the UI via the button config

-Code by Tom Simula, Daniel Azevedo Gomes, Sebastien Prud’Homme Gateau
+Coded by Tom Simula, Daniel Azevedo Gomes, Sebastien Prud’Homme Gateau